-RNA was extracted using RNeasy Mini Kit (QIAGEN).
-The quantity and purity of extracted RNA was determined by measuring its absorbance at 280 and 260 nm using a Nandrop-1000® device (Thermo Scientific, Denmark). cDNA was synthesized using the High-Capacity cDNA Reverse Transcription Kit (Applied Biosystems, ThermoFisher Scientific).
-Briefly, 1 μg of RNA was added to the reaction mix, and cDNA was synthesized using one cycle of heating to 55°C for 20 minutes following by an increase to 94°C for two minutes.
-Subsequent PCR amplification of HUVEC cDNA was achieved using 40 cycles of denaturation (94°C for 15 seconds), followed by annealing (55°C for 30 seconds) and extension (72°C for 1 minute).
-PCR was performed using a Mastercycler® machine (eppendorf, Stevenage).The products of

-PCR were run on a 1.5% agarose gel and visualized by ethidium-bromide staining.
+RNA was extracted using an RNeasy Mini Kit (QIAGEN).
+The quantity and purity of extracted RNA was determined by measuring its absorbance at 280 and 260 nm using a Nandrop-1000[®] device (ThermoFisher Scientific, Denmark). cDNA was synthesised using the High-Capacity cDNA Reverse Transcription Kit (Applied Biosystems, ThermoFisher Scientific).
+Briefly, 1 μg of RNA was added to the reaction mix, and cDNA was synthesised using one cycle of heating to 55°C for 20 min following by an increase to 94°C for 2 min.
+Subsequent PCR amplification of HUVEC cDNA was achieved using 40 cycles of denaturation (94°C for 15 s), followed by annealing (55°C for 30 s) and extension (72°C for 1 min).
+PCR was performed using a Mastercycler[®] machine (Eppendorf, Stevenage, UK).
+The products of PCR were run on a 1.5% agarose gel and visualised by ethidium bromide staining.
 All bands were sequenced verified (GATC Biotech, Cologne, Germany).

-Immunocytochemistry and Immunoblotting
+Immunocytochemistry and immunoblotting

-For immunocytochemistry HUVEC or HEK were grown on 9mm glass coverslips and immunostaining and confocal fluorescence imaging of fixed cells were performed as previously described.
-The intensity measurements, exposures at each wavelength were first set to ensure no detector saturation on the brightest sample and then kept constant for all images.
+For immunocytochemistry, HUVECs or HEK cells were grown on 9 mm glass coverslips and immunostaining and confocal fluorescence imaging of fixed cells were performed as previously described (Blagoveshchenskaya et al., 2002).
+For intensity measurements, exposures at each wavelength were first set to ensure that there was no detector saturation on the brightest sample and then kept constant for all images.
 Images were prepared in Adobe Photoshop CS6.
 Immunoblotting was carried out as previously described (Bierings et al., 2012).

-Live cell imaging, vesicle tracking, confocal imaging of fixed cells and fluorescence overlap analysis.
+Live-cell imaging, vesicle tracking, confocal imaging of fixed cells and fluorescence overlap analysis